 Customer experience is a key driver of business success.
-From social media analytics to specialized software, there are hundreds of tools devoted to measuring it.
+From social media analytics to specialized CRM software, there are hundreds of tools devoted to measuring it.
 But which of these tools are actually important to understanding customer experience?
 And how does customer experience ultimately affect your bottom line?

 When it comes to understanding and improving customer experience, there are five things every business needs to know.